wenfayeee/DRC-Ayo-Mobile/README.md

 - **Event Registration**: Allow users to register for events through the app, making the process convenient and paperless.

-- **Attendee Management**: Keep track of event attendees, view their details, and send them updates or reminders.
+- **Attendee Management**: Keep track of event attendees and view their details.

-- **Schedule Management**: Manage event schedules, including multiple sessions or activities.

 ## Getting Started